niwinz/niwibe-site/content/blog/2015-03-09-expression-problem.md

 and implementation.

 *Protocols* are conceptually very similar to java "interfaces" but only supports the best parts of them.
-Them provides a high-performance, dynamic polymorphism construct with ability to extend type out of design time.
+They provides a high-performance, dynamic polymorphism construct with ability to extend type out of design time.

 This is a possible aspect of our abstraction represented using a clojure protocol: